 Larry: Typically we leave our motorhome in an RV campground all summer.
 During that time we may take the camper for an overnight or two nights of fishing.
 One time we went to Billings Lake for five days of fishing.

 Nancy: Billings Lake was 11-miles off the main road.
-We drove by two national forest campgrounds and went to the end of road.
+We drove by two national forest campgrounds and went to the end of the road.
 It was dispersed camping with a bowl surrounded by mountains with the lake.
 It was incredible.

 Above: Arenosa Campground, Big Bend Ranch State Park, Texas